CASnyder/College/CIS430/README.md

 This repo includes everything I developed & turned in for CIS 430 during the Spring semester of 2017.

-* All work was done using Microsoft SQL Server 2014 Management Studio
+All work was done using Microsoft SQL Server 2014 Management Studio
-* Eventually I'll go through and add professor / TA comments to each project